 The agency said it aimed to limit flavours’ appeal to adolescents, whilst considering the role that they are having in helping adult smokers take the leap from smoking to vaping.

 Once the public have had their say, the FDA will propose a new rule and after 60 days of gaining further feedback a new rule will be implemented.

-FDA Commissioner Scott Gottlieb issued a press statement at the time in which he seemed to give weight to supposed evidence that flavored e-cigarettes are addicting young people, while also noting ex-smokers found non tobacco-flavored vape juice crucial in not returning to cigarettes.
+FDA Commissioner Scott Gottlieb issued a press statement at the time in which he seemed to give weight to supposed evidence that flavoured e-cigarettes are addicting young people, while also noting ex-smokers found non tobacco-flavoured vape juice crucial in not returning to cigarettes.

-He said: “We must… consider how best to address flavors in non-combustible products like e-cigarettes – given both their clear appeal to youth but also the potential role certain flavors may play in helping some adult smokers transition to potentially less harmful tobacco products.”
+He said: “We must… consider how best to address flavours in non-combustible products like e-cigarettes – given both their clear appeal to youth but also the potential role certain flavours may play in helping some adult smokers transition to potentially less harmful tobacco products.”

 The file submitted to the FDA by Dr. Konstantinos Farsalinos, can be read here.